Our People

 Conor Murphy

-Professor Conor Murphy is a funded investigator with the Co-Centre for Climate + Biodiversity + Water.
+Professor Conor Murphy is a Funded Investigator with the Co-Centre for Climate + Biodiversity + Water.
 He focuses on hydroclimatology, historical climatology, and adaptation to climate change.
-He is also a Professor in the Department of Geography and the ICARUS research centre at Maynooth University.
+Specifically he works on the Hydrological Projections for the British and Irish Isles project and the Islands of Britain and Ireland Climate Dataset project.
+These are part of the Projects and Monitoring research themes respectively.

 His research engages closely with enterprise, public bodies, and communities.
 Professor Murphy has published more than 120 papers in top-ranking international journals, including Science, Nature, Nature Climate Change, and Nature Geoscience, as well as numerous book chapters and government reports that inform policy.
 He was the lead author of Volume 3: Being Prepared for Ireland’s Future Climate, as part of the Irish Climate Change Assessment Report (ICCA).